AyishathNahda/E-commerce_Follow_Along/README.md

 In the next milestone, we will write the code to display and use PayPal payment buttons.
 Implement secure backend handling for online payments.
 Ensure a smooth user experience by handling payment success and failure cases.

+# Milestone 30: Implementing PayPal Online Payment Integration

+## 🎯 What We Did

+In this milestone, we successfully integrated *PayPal online payments* into our application.
+This allows users to choose between *Cash on Delivery (COD) and PayPal* for order payments.
+Below is a step-by-step breakdown of the tasks we completed.

+---

+## 🛠 Steps We Followed

+### ⿡ Created a PayPal Developer Account
+- We registered on the *[PayPal Developer Dashboard](https://developer.paypal.com/)*.
+- We navigated to the *Sandbox Accounts* section and generated a test account.
+- From this test account, we copied the *Client ID* needed for integration.

+---

+### ⿢ Installed PayPal SDK in React
+To integrate PayPal, we installed the required npm package: